serge-sans-paille/pythran-joseph-fourier-2019/propal.rst

 the numerical kernels, we can reach very good level of efficiency only by compiling these numerical kernels.

-Ahead-of-time compilation of the "simple" Python / Numpy codes of the numerical kernels is then possible.
+Ahead-of-time compilation of the *simple* Python / Numpy codes of the numerical kernels is then possible.
 Having to treat very high-level codes can even be a opportunity for a compiler, and Pythran is clever to understand high-level constructs and to apply complex optimizations on them.